 Tapping into home equity to fund expenses such as debt consolidation, home improvements, and education is now more accessible.
-In the past year, the average amount of homeowner equity increased to over $200,000, according to the Homeowner Equity Insights report by housing data firm CoreLogic.
+The median U.S. home listing price was $449,000 in July 2022, according to recent data from Realtor.com.
+The average homeowner saw a $64,000 equity-increase by the end of the first quarter of 2022, according to the most recent Homeowner Equity Insights report by housing data firm CoreLogic.

 This lending product uses your home’s value to back a line of credit that can be paid off over a period of years.
 It’s a risky move if you fail to pay back the debt since your house could be foreclosed on by the bank.
 However, a HELOC may be an attractive loan option if you’re in good financial standing and believe you could make the monthly payments.